In this Article

 - Check your baby’s genitals for any rash or infection.

 - Examine your baby’s stomach to check any enlarged organs or symptoms of a hernia.

-- Move your baby’s legs and hip joints to check the flexibility.
+- Move your baby’s legs and hip joints to check flexibility.

-Your doctor may administer following vaccination to your baby at around this age:
+Your doctor may administer the following vaccination to your baby at this age:

-You may check with your doctor about your baby’s vaccination schedule.
+You may also check with your doctor for your baby’s vaccination schedule.

-Your 7 week old has better hand and eye coordination and also responds well to the noises around him.
-You can engage your little one in various games and activities to help him develop his fine motor skills, listening skills, cognitive skills and various other skills.
-Following are some games and activities that you indulge your baby in:
+Your 7-week-old baby has a better hand and eye coordination and also responds well to the noises around him.
+You can engage him in various games and activities to help develop his fine motor skills, listening skills, cognitive skills and various other skills.
+Following are some games and activities that you can indulge your baby in at this age:

-- Wiggling a toy: to help his listening skills.
+- Wiggling a rattle toy – to help his listening skills.

-- Singing to your baby: help his language and listening skills.
+- Singing to your baby – to help his language and listening skills.

-- Reading to your baby: better understanding of language and cognitive development
+- Reading to your baby – for a better understanding of language and cognitive development.

-- Giving your baby vibrant and colourful toys: for improving sensory skills
+- Giving your baby vibrant and colourful toys to play with – for improving his sensory skills.

-These are some of the activities that you may engage your baby at weeks of age.
+These are some of the activities that you may engage your baby in when he turns 7 weeks old.

 [Also Read: 1 Month Old Baby Games and Activities]

-- Your baby not responding or reacting to loud noises.
+- Your baby doesn’t respond or react to loud noises.